 The dopamine-induced addictions we inherited from not-very-bright ancestors are responsible for the aggression, wars, pollution, lying, cheating, stealing, greed, and destructive behaviors plaguing our species.
 Because we’re born into addictive societies, all illogical and irrational behavior can be explained in terms of dopamine biases that keep Homo sapiens reducing even the most complicated choices down to two.
 If a substance, behavior, or belief (especially esteem inflating deceptions) trigger dopamine, everyone’s interested.
 If a substances, behavior, or fact (especially esteem deflating information about dopamine biases reducing all choices down to two) threatens dopamine flow, nobody’s interested.

 Addiction is a brain disorder.
-Like it or not, accept it or not, dismiss it or not, we inherited a debilitating disease that is so powerful it prevented Copernicus and Galileo’s peers from wanting to see what was occurring right in front of their eyes.
-Today, the same disorder turns geniuses into mediocre minds who can not understanding when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence and fulfills the duty to express the results of his thoughts in clear form.
+Like it or not, accept it or not, dismiss it or not, we inherited a debilitating disease that is so powerful it prevented Copernicus’ and Galileo’s peers from wanting to see what was occurring right in front of their eyes.
+Today, the same disorder turns geniuses into mediocre minds who can not understand when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence and fulfills the duty to express the results of his thoughts in clear form.

-Dopamine-induced addictions are the reason so many examples of mass insanity pass for normal behaviors, while the few individuals questioning the rampant insanity are considered crazy.
-After all, acknowledging all the insanity would require inquiries into the cause(s) of the insanity (and threaten the dopamine flow of all the addicts controlling our species’ fate).
+Dopamine-induced addictions are the reason so many examples of mass insanity pass for normal behaviors, while the few individuals questioning the rampant insanity are considered daft.
+After all, acknowledging all the insanity would require inquiries into the cause(s) of the insanity and threaten the dopamine flow of all the addicts controlling our species’ fate.

 Like heliocentrism, understanding how a neurotransmitter, that continues to help “dumb” animals survive, is undermining the survival of a potentially sapient species is obvious to anyone willing to take a long, hard, honest look at a few impossible to disprove, but easy to ignore, facts.